Journal quality

 Business, Economics and Tourism

-The Australian Business Deans Council Journal Quality List is targeted at the business discipline in Australia.
+The Australian Business Deans Council Journal Quality List is targeted at business disciplines in Australia.

 Humanities, Arts and Social Sciences